Llandissilio: Worship

 St Tysilio Parish Church is in the Diocese of St David's.
 The church was Grade II listed in 1971 under the auspices of Cadw; it has mediaeval origins, and has been restored since.

 Blaenconin Baptist Chapel is on the outskirts of the village.
 Waldo Williams is buried there.

 A drawing of Blaenconin chapel by the artist John Piper illustrates John Betjeman's collection of essays on architecture, First and Last Loves (2012).
 John Piper's photograph of the chapel is held in the Tate collection.

 Education

 Brynconin Community School (Welsh: Ysgol Brynconin) educates children from 3 to 11 years.
 Teaching is in English and Welsh languages, and (in 2011) 40% of pupils spoke Welsh at home.

 Amenities

-The village has a post office, two pubs (The Angel and The Bush), hotel, holiday park and retail premises.
+The village has a pub (The Angel), hotel, holiday park and retail premises.

 Governance

 The community of Llandissilio West, in which the village lies, is part of Maenclochog electoral division of Pembrokeshire County Council which elects one county councillor.
 The community of Llandissilio East is in Carmarthenshire.